W. G. Grace: Development as a cricketer

 Grace was just short of his thirteenth birthday when, on 5 July 1861, he made his debut for Lansdown and played two matches that month.
-E. M. had made his debut in 1857, aged sixteen.
+EM had made his debut in 1857, aged sixteen.
 In August 1862, aged 14, Grace played for West Gloucestershire against a Devonshire team.
-A year later, following his bout of pneumonia which had left him bed-ridden for several weeks, he scored 52 not out and took 5 wickets against a Somerset XI.
-Soon afterwards, he was one of four family members who played for Bristol and Didcot XVIII against the All-England Eleven.
-He bowled well and scored 32 off the bowling of John Jackson, George Tarrant and Cris Tinley.
-E. M. took ten wickets in the match, which Bristol and Didcot won by an innings, and as a result E. M. was invited to tour Australia a few months later with George Parr's England team.
+A year later, following the bout of pneumonia which had left him bed-ridden for several weeks, he scored 52 not out and took five wickets to help Gentlemen of Gloucestershire defeat Gentlemen of Somerset by 87 runs at the Sydenham Field ground in Bath.
+Soon afterwards, he was one of four family members who played for a Bristol and Didcot XVIII against the All-England Eleven.
+He scored 32 off the bowling of John Jackson, George Tarrant, Cris Tinley, and Ned Willsher—before Tinley bowled him.
+EM took ten wickets in the match, which Bristol and Didcot won by an innings, and as a result EM was invited to tour Australia a few months later with George Parr's England team.

-E. M. did not return from Australia until July 1864 and his absence presented Grace with an opportunity to appear on cricket's greatest stages.
-He and his elder brother Henry were invited to play for the South Wales Club which had arranged a series of matches in London and Sussex, though Grace wondered humorously how they were qualified to represent South Wales.
+EM did not return from Australia until July 1864 and his absence presented Grace with an opportunity to appear on cricket's greatest stages.
+He and his elder brother Henry were invited to play for the South Wales team which had arranged a series of matches in London and Sussex, though Grace wondered humorously how they were qualified to represent South Wales.
 It was the first time that Grace left the West Country and he made his debut appearances at both The Oval and Lord's.
-It was in the match against "Gentleman of Sussex" played just before his 16th birthday that he scored his first ever century making 170 including a stand of 188 for the second wicket with his captain John Lloyd (political reformer).

-Cricket career (1864–1914)
+Besides his cricketing skills, Grace was an outstanding athlete as a young man and took part in several meetings.
+He threw a cricket ball 122 yd during a field event at Eastbourne.
+He won the 440 yd hurdling title at the National Olympian Games at Crystal Palace in August 1866, and claimed the silver medal in the quarter-mile event at the 1869 AAC Championships.
+Also, Grace is known to have played football for the Wanderers, although he did not feature in any of their FA Cup-winning teams.

-First-class career summary
+First-class career

-Although there is controversy among cricket statisticians about the details of Grace's first-class career, it is generally agreed that its span was 44 seasons from 1865 to 1908, and one source lists 29 teams, the England national team and 28 domestic teams, represented by Grace in important or first-class matches.
-Most of these were ad hoc or guest appearances.
-In minor cricket, Grace represented upwards of forty teams.
-Besides playing for England in Test cricket (1880–1899), the key teams in Grace's first-class career were the Gentlemen (1865–1906), All-England aka England (i.e., non-international; 1865–1899), Marylebone Cricket Club (MCC; 1869–1904), Gloucestershire (1870–1899), the United South of England Eleven (USEE; 1870–1876) and London County (1900–1904).
-Apart from the London County venture in his later years, Grace had firmly committed himself to all of these by the end of the 1870 season when he was 22.